IotaSpencer/cloud_party/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/trev/rubyflare.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.

+## Legal

+cloud_party, its developers, and other collaborators are not affiliated with nor endorsed by Cloudflare unless explicitly noted
 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).